ProvableHQ/welcome/documentation/testnet/getting_started/02_deploy_and_execute.md

 ##### Arguments:

-- `input_record` - The record used to craft the transfer
+- `input-record` - The record used to craft the transfer
 - `recipient` - The recipient address
 - `amount` - The number of microcredits to transfer
 - `private_key` - The private key used to generate the deployment